Mood Food: Cultivating Mental Health Via Gut Health

 ● Limit highly processed foods and added sugar

 The relationship between food and your mood is complicated!
 If your gut health has been compromised by your lifestyle, it can be a long road to recovery…and a good mood!

 If you are ready for a personalized plan to improve your mood, I am here to help.

 As a functional nutrition dietitian, I can order the specialized lab testing to identify the root causes of your symptoms and with a clear understanding of your health, I can create a personalized anti-inflammatory diet to restore your gut microbiome to balance.
-If you want to break the cycle of feeling down, schedule a discovery session with me and let’s talk!
+If you want to break the cycle of feeling down, get started with an inital consult with me and let’s talk!